buildingSMART-Finland/InfraModel/markdown/im_extensions.md

 \* LandXML v1.2 \<choice> declaration in \<Roadways> collection has been changed to \<sequence> in Inframodel v4.1.0, whereby both \<Roadway> elements and feature extensions may appear in the same \<Roadways> collection.

-## Local coordinate transformation definition by point pairs
+## Local coordinate transformation definition by point pairs {#sec:localcoordinatetransfromationbypointpairsext}

 Local coordinate system may be defined as set of control points sourceCRS-targetCRS point pairs under "IM_coordTransformation" \<Feature> extension.